 - And at the same time, they also learn to be lazy; going about to various houses.
 And they’re not only lazy, but also foolish babblers and meddling busybodies, saying things which aren’t proper.

-- Therefore, I strongly desire younger women to marry, to bear children, to manage their household, and to give the one who opposes us no opportunity for slander on their account.
+- Therefore, I firmly desire younger women to marry, to bear children, to manage their household, and to give the one who opposes us no opportunity for slander on their account.

 - If any believing woman has dependent widows, let her give aid to them and don’t let the church be burdened, so the church might give aid to those who are truly widows.